Giuseppe-Della-Corte/IESTAC/README.md

 # SST-Aligned-Audiobooks
-SST-Aligned-Audiobooks is a multimodal corpus that can be used to train English-to-Italian End-to-End Speech-to-Text Machine Translation models, English ASR models, or English-to-Italian/Italian-to-English statistical textual Machine Translation models.
+SST-Aligned-Audiobooks is a multimodal corpus designed to train English-to-Italian End-to-End Speech-to-Text Machine Translation models.
 The corpus consists of 60561 triplets of English audio, English source text, and Italian textual translation.
 These segments were extracted from 373 chapters read by 98 speakers for a total amount of 131.23 hours of English audio aligned with both its English source text and its Italian textual translation.

   * [Methodology](#methodology)
   * [Links to Corpus Download](#links-to-corpus-download)